AlexPullen91/True-or-False/README.md

 ### Known Issues

-* The particle effect is very taxing on the site's performance and due to time constraints I've unfortunately had to scale back initial ambitions to enchance the interactivity around this effect.
+* The particle effect is very taxing on the site's performance and due to time constraints I've unfortunately had to scale back initial ambitions to enchance the interactivity based around this effect.
 See below an example of one of the triggered functions in the button event listeners that would swell and speed up the effect on correct answers.

 ```
 const particlesCorrect = () => {